Exercise Physiology Specialization

 This specialization within Barry's graduate program in Movement Science prepares graduates for career opportunities in sport performance and clinical exercise physiology, with emphasis on developing professional practices in clinical and sport performance settings and on exercise physiology research.
 The Exercise Physiology graduate program curriculum offers advanced coursework as well as extensive opportunities for research and clinical and sport performance practice in the state-of-the-art Human Performance Laboratory.

-The Exercise Physiology graduate curriculum includes a 15 credit-hour core in Movement Science, 15 credit-hours in Exercise Physiology, and 6 credit-hours in one of the two Exercise Physiology tracks: Physiology of Sport Performance or Clinical Exercise Physiology.
-Coursework in the tracks broaden the areas of preparation.
+The Exercise Physiology graduate curriculum includes a 15 credit-hour core in Movement Science, 15 credit-hours in Exercise Physiology, and 6 credit-hours of internship or thesis with a focus on either physiology of sport performance or clinical exercise physiology.